dustinpfister/canvas-examples/README.md

 # canvas-examples

-This is all the source code for my collection of [posts on canvas examples](https://dustinpfister.github.io/2020/03/23/canvas-example/) for each canvas example in the forPost folder there should be a corresponding blog post in which I write about each canvas example in detail.
+This is all the source code for my collection of [posts on canvas examples](https://dustinpfister.github.io/2020/03/23/canvas-example/) for each canvas example in the forPost folder there should be a corresponding blog post in which I write about a given canvas example in detail.

 ## The forPost, and prototype Folders